What can I do with Kaltura?

 Adding Media to Kaltura

 If you have media files on your computer, you can upload them to Kaltura, or you can use it to record new video or audio.
-To get started with either task, go to Kaltura’s My Media tool.
+To get started with either task,

-- Media Upload: Add media files to Kaltura (i.e., ones you have saved on your computer).
+a.
+Media Upload: Add media files to Kaltura (i.e., ones you have saved on your computer).

 Install Kaltura Personal Capture